fru1tstand/fm-stak/dev/README.md

   + JUnit Jupiter (JUnit 5) - Unit testing framework
   + TestFX - Unit testing for JavaFX
   + Dagger2 - Dependency injection

+### Programming
+#### Project layout
+Most, if not all, of the code that's written will belong in the `components` package.
+With minor exceptions, a class will almost always have an interface to it that's an exact mirror of all the public methods within the class.
+The interface will be called `foo`, where the class itself will be called `fooImpl` and belong in the `impl` package just below the interface.
+We do this to both separate implementation from interface, but also allow easier unit testing of other components.
+As components will have other component dependencies, we don't want to instantiate all the other dependencies, so we simply mock the interface and happily test the impl with those mocks.

+When adding new components, don't forget to add an `@binds` definition within `ComponentsModule` of the respective project.
+For the desktop client, that's `me.fru1t.stak.ComponentsModule` and for the server, that's `me.fru1t.stak.server.ComponentsModule`.

+#### Unit testing
+There are several types of tests one may need to create.
+  + Normal tests
+    These tests have no dependency on server or ui elements and purely test code paths.
+These tests can run on the vanilla JUnit 5 platform with no modifications.
+Tests should be annotated with `@Test`.
+See `me.fru1t.stak.server.components.example.impl.ExampleImplTest` and associated
+    files.
+You can almost always guarantee each test here will be run synchronously, meaning, it's fine to declare a `@BeforeEach` clause in these tests.
+    + "How do I know my test is a normal test?"
+      Trust me.
+You'll know.
+You won't be fighting anything related to UI or server routing.
+  + Server tests
+    These tests have dependency on server code (for example, routing).
+These tests require the ktor testing framework on top of JUnit 5.
+These tests are annotated the same as normal test `@Test`, but extend the `io.ktor.server.testing.withTestApplication` method and contain a test server routing definition via `application.routing`.
+See
+    `me.fru1t.stak.server.routing.IndexHandlerTest` and associated files for an example.
+Much like the normal tests, these tests are almost always run synchronously.
+    + "How do I know my test is a server test?"
+      Did you add routing?
+Did you touch a file that has routing?
+If yes, you'll be making a server test.
+  + JavaFX tests
+    These are the most annoying tests as they've got many conditions.
+First, they can be run asynchronously for performance reasons (meaning you cannot have a `@BeforeEach` setup method, and instead must rely on calling a helper method within each test).
+Second, each test is annotated with `@FxTest` with the test class itself extending `me.fru1t.fx.testing.FxApplicationTest`.
+This is required as JavaFX must be handled via the main UI thread at all times.
+The TestFX framework handles this work for us.
+    + "How do I know my test is a JavaFX test?"
+      If you need to test anything related to UI (using Scenes, Stages, etc) you're making a JavaFX test.